sarah-arrrgh/naturehack/README.md

 ## Scraping / Wiki API
 Can we scrape more information/pictures from Wikipedia/the internet to add to our project, and do this on an as-needed basis.

+If anyone decides to use this project we promise to write a test suite for it before we ship to you (maybe)